swanson420/SLAav/EVIDENCE_PACKAGE.md

 ### Automated test suite results (this session, live database)

 Beyond the manual API calls above, a full pytest suite (38 tests) was run directly against this live deployment:
+This includes an assertion-based check that the immutability trigger genuinely blocks an UPDATE on a ledger row (not just that an exception fires — the test re-reads the row afterward and confirms the data is unchanged), an independent recomputation of the SHA-256 hash chain to confirm it's deterministic given fixed inputs, and a dedicated failure-case suite confirming the API fails cleanly (404s, 422s, empty results) rather than crashing when given bad input — not just the happy path.

+---

+### What has been fixed and code-reviewed, but not yet exercised live

+- None outstanding as of this update — the two items previously listed here (HMAC-signed hash chain, API key enforcement) have both been wired in and confirmed live (see tests #16–19 above).

+---

+### What is explicitly NOT yet in place

+- No scheduled/automated trigger for the data refresh job — it was run manually for this test.
+A production deployment needs a scheduler.
+- No load testing (high request volume / throughput), no failure-injection testing beyond the API-level failure cases above (bad input, missing params, unknown records).
+Concurrent-write correctness on a single ticket is now tested (see #20–21 above) — load/throughput testing is a separate, still-open concern.
+- Security review (documented separately) has not been re-run against this specific deployed version.
+- Key rotation itself (the dual-key window `authority_secrets.py` is designed to support) has not been exercised — only single-key signing and single-key auth have been tested live.
+- External timestamp anchor is submitted but not yet Bitcoin-confirmed.
+Bitcoin block confirmation typically takes 1+ hours after submission; this is expected behavior of the underlying protocol, not a defect in the implementation.
+The confirmation-check code path itself has been verified correct (it accurately distinguishes "submitted" from "confirmed" rather than conflating them — an incorrect version of this check was caught and fixed during this session before being recorded as a passing result).
+- Published proof endpoint (an API route exposing the anchor for independent third-party verification) has not yet been built.

+---

+### Audit trail

+This package went through multiple flagged-and-reissued versions before reaching a verified state — that history is documented in full in the accompanying file trace, including specific defects found in each prior version and how they were resolved.
+Available on request for anyone who wants to see the full diligence trail rather than just the end state.

+---

+*This document reflects what was directly observed and tested.
+Any claim not marked "verified live" above should be treated as reviewed-but-unproven until independently tested.*